 On to Nebraska

 This time Peter determined to settle for good in his homeland and become a farmer.
 In September, 1876, Emma Lovisa (Emma Louise) was born.
 Then Lovisa became ill with cancer and died in February, 1880.

 On April 5, 1881, Peter set out for the third time for this land which was the birthplace of his first four children.
 He took these four children with him but left Emma, who was only 3 1/2, with his youngest sister, Caroline.
 This time Peter decided he would go to a place where he would not be tempted by the seas so he brought his family to the middle of the continent.
 First he found a job with the Burlington Railroad at Glenwood and Pacific Junction, Iowa, near Council Bluffs.
-On April 20, 1881, he married Carlotta Johanna Johannesdotter, also from Sweden, at Glenwood, Iowa.
-[At least we hope they married; we have not found the record of this marriage yet.]
+On September 19, 1881, he married Carlotta Johanna Johannesdotter, also from Sweden, in Omaha Nebraska.
+They were married by the pastor of a Sweddish Lutheran church.
 Carlotta "Lotta" was 30 years old.